Might there be a diminishing return, when it comes to incorporating high impact techniques into the learning environments we create?

 So in this evaluation, it seems like all I am doing matters.
 But here’s the rub: does it matter enough to justify the energy expenditure in emotional labor, in grading, and in “just in time” prep work?
 Do students need to learn and engage as much as this “package” requires of them?

-Each semester, students remark that they’d rather just have lecture and study guides.
+Each semester, many students remark that they’d rather just have lecture and study guides.
 That they find the “perceived disorganization” disturbing.
 At first I kept smiling and said “But just you wait – you will be so happy with how much you are learning!
 Hang in there!
 It’s worth it!
 I promise!”
 Now, 5 years in, I am not so sure.
 Sometimes I want to go back to the old “lecture and study guide routine too.”
 It was so much easier to teach that way.

 I definitely struggle to keep up the pace required to do justice to the “just in time” approach.
 Students are worn out from all the reading and writing.
-That is, I can pretty easily skim the RA’s to get what I need to plan lectures in a “just in time” format.
+That is, I can skim the RA’s to get what I need to plan lectures in a “just in time” format.
 But I need to read more closely to evaluate and score them, and I get behind on that work when I am juggling everything in the bigger picture of the full work of an engaged academic.

 For example, we are required to meet with advisees before they register, and this Fall I had to coordinate with 30 students in this regard.
 This was happening at a time when I was working on a research deadline, too.
 I calculated that in order to do justice to everything during that 3-week period, I would have to put in 60 hours each week.
 And you know what?
 I can’t do that.
 I am a parent.
 I managed to swing about 50 hours though, and that meant I didn’t grade homework for a couple of weeks.
 Students get mad about that.
 Resentful, in fact.
 While I believe that the learning is in the doing, students still want to know their scores so they can track their grades.
-They get mad when they don’t have their scores.

 So here we are at the paradox.
-I’ve created an excellent model for how to implement high impact teaching techniques that enhances learning.
+I’ve created an excellent model for how to implement high impact teaching techniques that enhances student learning.
 And both me and my students are too tired to appreciate it.
 That’s not entirely true, of course.
 I do have always a handful of students who do actually appreciate the challenges I present them with because they see the value.
 But really, there are many more who hate it than love it.
 I had a student roll her eyes at me this semester.
 I almost lost it then.
 The emotional labor of dragging many students through this learning process has started to become a real buzz-kill.
 It’s becoming increasingly difficult to justify the process.

 Where do I go, from here?